anshooarora/extentreports-java/README.md

 <a href='http://relevantcodes.com/CubeReports/cubereports-java-0.9.jar.zip'>cubereports-java-0.9.jar.zip</a>

+### Found a bug?

+Found an issue?
+Please report it at the <a href='https://github.com/relevantcodes/cubereports/issues'>issues section</a>.

 ### Basic Usage

 CubeReports is very simple to use.
 Below is some basic usage to get you started using this library.